 Teamwork, and its close cousin, leadership, are highly prized by graduate programs and universities.
-Haven’t worked in teams on any regular basis?
-Don’t worry!
-There are more ways than you may realize to prove your chops in this area.
+But if you haven’t worked in teams on any regular basis, don’t worry!
+There are more ways than you may realize to prove your chops in this area through an essay about teamwork.
 Consider the following 4 options:

 Unless you’ve been living alone on an island for the last several years, you have undoubtedly participated in various groups.
-You may have been a member of a sports team or dance troupe, a member of a committee on either a volunteer or workplace basis, helped to organize an event, planned a triathlon, or been a tutor, Big Brother, or Big Sister.
-In each case, you were working with other people, even if it was only one other person, and had opportunities to display teamwork.
+You may have been a member of a sports team or dance troupe, a member of a committee on either a volunteer or workplace basis, helped to organize an event, or been a tutor, Big Brother, or Big Sister.
+In each case you were working with other people.
+Remember, even if your interaction was only with one other person, you have material to discuss in a teamwork personal statement.

-Teamwork and collaboration involve effective listening, so if you can discuss a time when you took the time to listen to others, patiently and skillfully, and explained how doing so eased tensions and increased collaboration, that will demonstrate your teamwork abilities.
+Teamwork and collaboration require effective listening.
+If you can discuss a time when you stopped to really listen to others patiently and skillfully, and explained how doing so eased tensions and increased collaboration, that will demonstrate your teamwork skills.

 Have you ever helped to inject excitement into a project when enthusiasm was flagging?
 Brainstormed an idea to strengthen a group or project?
 These are also examples of teamwork.
 You may have been a committee member and found a way to get two warring members of the committee to stop fighting and start working together.
 This is also teamwork (and surely worthy of a peace prize!).
 Any time you took the initiative to get involved with other people–especially when they are difficult–to find a better way to get things done, find a middle ground, or think up a creative new idea, it’s all teamwork.